Putting together a simple marketing strategy

 Let me help you keep it simple.
 You don’t want complexity to kill your marketing.
 Or your results.

 Don’t get bogged down with all the intellectual stuff.

 SWOT analysis, PEST analysis, Boston Grids and Maslow’s Hierarchy of needs can suck the life and creativity out of putting together a good strategy.

 Whilst “Visions” and “Mission Statements” are important, the process of getting to them can be dull.
-This often overwhelms the simplicity of finding the core strategic goal.
+This often overwhelms the simplicity of finding the core goal.

 What You’ll Get

 We’ll use my “Goal – Offer – Activity” model to put your marketing plans together.
 We don’t even have to use the word strategy or use those complex sounding processes.
-But you’ll end up with a plan focussing on achieving your growth or sales goals.
+But you’ll end up with a plan focusing on achieving your growth or sales goals.